Magform/magform.dev/_pages/about.md

 ---
-title: "All posts"
+title: "About Me"
 permalink: /about/
 author_profile: true
+toc: false
 ---

-# About Me

 Hello!
 Welcome to my blog.
 My name is Nicolas Ferraresso aka Magform.
 I'm a developer currently studying computer engineering at the University of Padua in Italy.